Manaslu Circuit Trek - 12 Days

 Trek to Samdo

 Today’s trek takes you further into the high mountain zone, with breathtaking views and a unique experience of alpine terrain.
-The trail from Sama Gaun to Samdo is mostly flat, crossing yak pastures and the Budhi Gandaki River via a suspension bridge before a final steep ascent to Samdo.
-This short 3-hour trek allows for a slow pace to enable the best possible acclimatization at this altitude as symptoms of Acute Mountain Sickness (AMS) may appear.
+The trail from Sama Gaun to Samdo is mostly flat, crossing yak pastures and the Budhi Gandaki River via a suspension bridge, followed by a final steep ascent to Samdo.

-Samdo, a picturesque village overlooking dramatic barren landscapes, offers prime views of the Tibetan plateau.
-Trekkers will find 8-10 good standard teahouses serving delicious food in this most remote part of your journey.
 An optional hike to the Tibetan border can be taken after reaching Samdo for those who are interested.
 It yields some excellent vistas over the Himalayas as well as an opportunity to see some very traditional Tibetan culture.
-The day comprises easy trekking with cultural expeditions and splendid viewpoints, which technically helps trekkers get physically ready for the forthcoming tough days on the Manaslu Circuit Trek.
+The day includes easy trekking with cultural expeditions and splendid viewpoints, which technically helps trekkers get physically ready for the forthcoming tough days on the Manaslu Circuit Trek.

-Hike to Tibetan Border
+Hike to the Tibetan Border

 About Samdo Village and Teahouses